1 General Questions

 1.5 Which parts of the Mendix app model can I access with the Model API?

 You can access every meta model element of your app model!
 That includes domain models, microflows, pages, integrations (consumed and published web and app services), Java actions, custom widgets, security constraints and so on.
-Anything you can access with the Modeler - and all the technical details we abstract away from in the UI, but are part of the app model!
+Anything you can access with Studio Pro - and all the technical details we abstract away from in the UI, but are part of the app model!